learn-co-curriculum/hs-strings-mini-lab/README.md

 ### String methods
 Create a new file called `strings.rb` and write your answers in that file.

-### What will the methods below print out?
+### What will the string methods below do?

-**Hint:** If you're not sure - open up your terminal and type `irb` to start up interactive ruby.
-Then copy and paste the methods below to see what gets output.
+**Not sure?** Open up your terminal and type `irb` to start up interactive ruby.
+Then copy and paste the line of code and hit enter to see what gets output.

 1. puts "i am super excited about coding!".upcase